(Last updated: May 20th, 2025)

 I previously was the Community Director of Effective Altruism France and that of Effective Altruism Cambridge, a Research Fellow at Existential Risk Alliance, and an Events and Community Associate at the Center on Long-Term Risk.
-I've also done quite a bit of independent research, funded by various organisms (see my LinkedIn profile for more details).
-In my younger years, I was an education trainer and teenage summer camp director.
+I've also done some independent research, funded by various organizations (see my LinkedIn profile for more details).
+In my younger years, I was an education trainer and a teenage summer camp director.

-I have completed a Bachelor's degree in Geography (Université Savoie Mont Blanc) and a Master's in Moral Philosophy (Université Paris-Est Créteil).
+I have completed a Bachelor's degree in Geography (at Université Savoie Mont Blanc) and a Master's in Moral Philosophy (at Université Paris-Est Créteil).

 Topics I've researched outside of academia in the past include: